gabysbrain/website/posts/2012-06-14-multiblog.markdown

 ```

 For the projects list I manually list the categories right now.
 So, for
-example, the "Research" section of my [projects list](/projects) looks like
+example, the "Research" section of my old projects list looks like

 ``` html
 <h1>Research</h1>